sanctuarycomputer/welding/README.md

 - [ ] UI should be big and friendly

 N2H
+- [ ] The sync? command could return the associated node
+- [ ] I should be able to use ENS when navigating accounts
 - [ ] Topics should be less chunky
 - [ ] I should be able to view a revision for subgraph
 - [ ] New Document in SubgraphSidebar should work